MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 When you see a light bulb on a line of code with a suggestion, select it to display a menu from which you can apply the suggested change.

-> [!NOTE]
-> In Visual Studio 16.6 and newer, IntelliCode suggestions no longer show in the Visual Studio Error List; instead they are shown in the IntelliCode suggestions tool window.

 ## Changes IntelliCode can detect
 IntelliCode is aware of the semantic structure of your code.
 That structure is used to detect situations where changes can be applied, even if variable names are different: